Kuderic/civilization/DEVELOPMENT.md

 I have decided to have my entities read the board state each frame and then create and store a TurnAction based on what they want to do.
-This TurnAction will then be parsed by the board (or some other parser class) to make sure that it is legal (extra safety measure).
-The parser will then call the correct public methods to achieve the TurnAction. e.g. Dig Wall East -> entity.AddExperience(Mining) && east_tile.RemoveWall()
+This TurnAction will then be parsed by the board (or some other parser class) which will then call the correct public methods to achieve the action. e.g. Dig Wall East -> entity.AddExperience(Mining) && east_tile.RemoveWall()

 Furthermore, actions will take varying amounts of time.
 Since the game operates at 60 frames per second, I will need to store a counter in TurnAction that keeps track of how many frames have passed for that given TurnAction.
-This also means that each frame when the Entity mayis asked to create a TurnAction, they won't create a new one if their current TurnAction is still what they want to do. e.g. TurnAction is Dig Wall which takes 120 frames (2 seconds). entity.GetTurnAction() will not alter TurnAction as long as the dig designation on the wall is not removed by the player.
+This also means that each frame when the Entity is asked to create a TurnAction, they won't create a new one if their current TurnAction is still what they want to do. e.g. TurnAction is Dig Wall which takes 120 frames (2 seconds). entity.GetTurnAction() will not alter TurnAction as long as the dig designation on the wall is not removed by the player.